bennetimo/ghost-backup/README.md

 `docker run --name ghost-backup -d --volumes-from <your-data-container> -e "BACKUP_LOCATION=/some/dir/backups" -e "BACKUP_TIME=0 2 * * *" -e "BACKUPS_RETAIN_LIMIT=10"  bennetimo/ghost-backup`

 > This example is for Ghost using sqlite.
 If you're using mysql/mariadb just add the linked mysql containers as described above.

+#### Disable backup types

+By default, the backup will have a Ghost files archive, a DB archive, and purge any excess old backups specified by the `BACKUPS_RETAIN_LIMIT`.
+Each of these can be disabled with command arguments:

+ * -F //Do not include a ghost files archive
+ * -D //Do not include a DB archive
+ * -P //Do not purge old files

+For example to perform a backup of just the DB with no purge:

+`docker exec ghost-backup backup -FP`

 ### Backup to Dropbox
 You can configure the backup location as you wish, which if used in conjunction with [bennetimo/docker-dropbox] will backup to a [Dropbox] folder.